minhhuyenle/minhhuyenle.github.io/_news/announcement_6.md

 related_posts: false
 ---

-I received admission offer for the PhD Program in Computer Science at VinUniversity with full-ride scholarship.
+I received admission offer for the Ph.D.
+Program in Computer Science at VinUniversity with full-ride scholarship.